UPCOMING EVENTS

 Register

-Our 25th annual flagship event returns to Barnard College!
-From June 4-8, 2025 we'll meet for pedagogy-packed days in New York, and we hope you'll join us.
+Our 25th annual flagship event returns to Barnard College where we'll meet for pedagogy-packed days in New York, and we hope you'll join us.
+We share a minimal overview below.
+For full event details, including lodging, FAQs, and more, visit our Summer Institute page.

 THURSDAY-FRIDAY GAME WORKSHOPS